LeoVsantos/avaliacao/README.md

-> Use PM2 packet to start server.js in production
+> Use PM2 package to start server.js in production